ReWild Long Island / South Fork

 Will you be an Intern or a Volunteer?

-Either way, all participants accrue community service hours that are required by EHHS.
+Either way, all participants accrue community service hours that are required by EHHS and many other schools.

 Interns commit to 60 hours of attendance over the summer and earn a $300 stipend.
 Internship schedules have some flexibility, and applicants are required to complete an interview.
 Interns are selected before volunteers and given first choice to sign up for events, then available slots are opened to volunteers.
 Some interns end up accumulating more than 60 hours.